Reading Time: 6 minutes

 Food Contamination:

 Infested food becomes contaminated with live beetles, larvae, shed skins, and excrement.
+They made the food unacceptable.

 Economic Losses: